 “I’ll make steak fries then, is that enough, do you want salads?
 Never mind, I know just the thing, healthy and tasty.”

-I have beets, chopped onion, okra slices and shredded purple cabbage marinating in the refrigerator in beet juice and red wine vinegar.
+I have beets, chopped onion, shredded purple cabbage marinating in the refrigerator in red wine vinegar.
 Tons of vitamins, no fat, no sugar.